dreamcatcher-tech/network/Inbox/2024-06-08 1222 shortening urls.md

 >[!danger] Depends:

 full PID is burdensome.
-Allow for generation of a shorturl that
+Allow for generation of a shorturl that can be shared and unmapped.

+This does require an explicit step however, so if it can be avoided, that is better.